 Concepts: unit rates; reciprocals of unit rates; population density; proportional reasoning (possibly percentages and/or solving algebraic equations)

 I notice that the data help me to understand the "crowdedness" of the two schools.

-I notice that Mountain Heights Middle School is the more crowded of the two.
+I notice that Mountain Heights Middle School is more crowded than North Star Middle School.